prebid/prebid-server/docs/endpoints/openrtb2/auction.md

 ```
 {
-  "pricegraularity": {
+    "pricegranularity": {
         "precision": 2,
-      "ranges": [{
+        "ranges": [
-        "max":20.0
+            {
+                "max":20.00,
-        "increment":0.1 }], // The default is the "medium" price granularity, same as providing the deprecated "medium" string granularity.
+                "increment":0.10 // This is equivalent to the deprecated "pricegranularity": "medium"
+            }
+        ]
+    },
     "includewinners": false // Optional param defaulting to true
 }
 ```
 The list of price granularity ranges must be given in order of increasing `max` values.
 If `precision` is omitted, it will default to `2`.
 The minimum of a range will be 0 or the previous `max`.
 Any cmp above the largest `max` will go in the `max` pricebucket.